bharat-thotakura/qLDPC/README.md

 ```
 You can also `pip install -e 'qLDPC[dev]'` to additionally install some development tools.

-### macOS

-If you use macOS you may need to install `cvxpy` manually by following the instructions [here](https://www.cvxpy.org/install) before installing `qLDPC`.
-If you use `conda` to manage your python environment, you can obtain `cvxpy` by running `conda install -c conda-forge cvxpy`.

 ### GAP

-Some features in `qLDPC` require an installation of the computer algebra system [GAP](https://www.gap-system.org).
+Some features in `qLDPC` require an installation of the [GAP](https://www.gap-system.org) computer algebra system.
 If you (a) use linux or macOS, and (b) use a `conda` to manage your python environment, then you can obtain GAP by running `conda install -c conda-forge gap` (or `gap-core`).
-Installations without `conda` should also work, as long as `gap` is a recognized shell command (i.e., in a terminal).
+Installations without `conda` should also work, as long as `gap` is a recognized command in the command line.
 Unfortunately, I have not figured out how to install [GAP](https://www.gap-system.org) in a `qLDPC`-compatible way on Windows.
 If you figure this out, [please let me know](https://github.com/qLDPCOrg/qLDPC/issues/294)!

+### macOS

+If you use macOS you may need to install `cvxpy` manually by following the instructions [here](https://www.cvxpy.org/install) before installing `qLDPC`.
+If you use `conda` to manage your python environment, you can obtain `cvxpy` by running `conda install -c conda-forge cvxpy`.

 ## 🚀 Features